 Alberta Parks encourages feedback on this Proposal.
 Send in your comments, suggestions and concerns by clicking on the online comment link below, or by emailing or mailing in your feedback to the appropriate address outlined below.
-Feedback will be collected until January 13, 2017.
+The 60-day input period started November 14, 2016 and was scheduled to close January 13, 2017.